-Students are to turn in the first pre-course assignment no later than midnight June 1 by posting the paper on Blackboard.
+Students are to read all required texts before doing assignments.
+Please pay attention to the due dates for all assignments.
 Instructions on posting to Blackboard are on the COS webpage.
 If you run into trouble, please contact blackboardsupport@wesleyseminary.edu and they will help you.

 If you are new to Course of Study at Wesley, please be sure to check Blackboard once you receive your logon information from our IT department.
 Some faculty will use Blackboard heavily and some will not, but it is up to you as the student to check and see what is posted.
-You should have access to your courses in Blackboard on or around May 15.
+You should have access to your courses in Blackboard in late May.